 You can do better than that by investing it.
-Because when you’re investing you can get a 7% return over the long term.
+When you’re investing you can get a 7% return over the long term.
 Where does the 7% come from?
 For one, Warren Buffett.
-He says:
+He said:

 “The economy, as measured by gross domestic product, can be expected to grow at an annual rate of about 3% over the long term, and inflation of 2% would push nominal GDP growth to 5%.
 Stocks will probably rise at about that rate and dividend payments will boost total returns to 6% to 7%.”

 That’s the market over the last five years.
-And do you see all those dips?
+Do you see all those dips?
 You’re losing money all the time.
 But if you can deal with the short-term volatility you’ll be rewarded over the long term.

 Because if you invest the same $50 a month after 30 years you’ll have $81,185.